hn-rg/BitMLx/README.md

 - `The BitML compiler`: Our BitMLx compiler is based on the original BitML compiler, so installing it first is essential.
 Follow the [BitML compiler instruction](https://github.com/bitml-lang/bitml-compiler) to install the tool.
 - `LLVM`: [LLVM](https://llvm.org) enhances portability and optimization of Haskell programs.
 It is required by the [GHC](https://www.haskell.org/ghc/) compiler.
 To install `LLVM` on Ubuntu: run `sudo apt install llvm`
-- `numa`: the library is required when linking the Haskell program.
+- `numa`: [This library](https://man7.org/linux/man-pages/man3/numa.3.html) is required when linking the Haskell program.
 Install it on Ubuntu using: `sudo apt-get install libnuma-dev`

 ## Intructions